Learning Assistant (LA) Program

 - Potentially hold office hours to help students one-on-one

-- Take an LA class (pedagogy class) with Dr. Parizi
+- Take an LA class (pedagogy class) with Dr. Parizi-Robinson

 Who can be a Learning Assistant?